Do you want to learn how to start a blog the right way?

 - No Custom Domain Name - Who wants an ugly domain name like http://startmyblogtoday.blogspot.com when you can have a custom .com domain - which are usually provided free with hosting!

-So feel free to start a free blog just to get a feel for how WordPress works - but do not actually start your blog on a free platform if you are serious about blogging this would be a big mistake.
+So feel free to start a free blog just to get a feel for how WordPress works - but do not actually start your blog on a free platform, if you are serious about blogging this would be a big mistake.

 I don't think I am a good writer, how can I improve?